VitorCarvalho67/ToDoShell/README.md

 # ToDoShell

 ## How to Use
-This guide outlines how to set up and use "My Project."
-Follow these steps to get started.
+This guide outlines how to set up and use ToDoShell, Follow these steps to get started.

 you need poetry installed